Bosonic and fermionic statistics in nonperturbative quantum gravity: Summary and discussion

 \section{Summary and discussion}

-A spin-network state in loop quantum gravity describes a state of the spatial geometry built from quantized polyhedra glued together according to the structure of an associated graph.
-Each node of the graph represents a quanta of volume, a single quantum polyhedron, and adjacency relations are represented by links in the graph.
-Invariance under active diffeomorphisms in classical gravity translates into automorphism-invariance for states on a graph $\Gamma$, which makes nodes related by the action of an automorphism indistinguishable.
-This has severe implications for highly symmetric graphs.
-For a complete graph $K_N$, in which any pair of nodes is related by some automorphism, automorphism-invariance reduces to permutation symmetry, and the polyhedra behave as indistinguishable quantum systems.
+A spin-network state in loop quantum gravity describes a quantum state of the spatial geometry built from quantized polyhedra glued together according to the combinatorial structure of an associated graph $\Gamma$.
+Each node of the graph represents a quantum of volume, corresponding to a single quantum polyhedron.
+A spin-network state based on a graph with $N$ nodes can thus be viewed as an $N$-body quantum system whose constituents are the quantum polyhedra associated with the nodes of the graph.
+In the combinatorial description of the kinematical Hilbert space of LQG, invariance under active diffeomorphisms translates into invariance under automorphisms for states based on a fixed graph $\Gamma$, which makes nodes related by the action of an automorphism indistinguishable.
+This leads to strong implications for highly symmetric graphs.
+For the complete graph $K_N$, in which any pair of nodes is related by an automorphism, automorphism invariance reduces to permutation symmetry, and the polyhedra behave as indistinguishable quantum systems.

-The space of kinematical states $\Kc_\Gamma$ on a graph $\Gamma$ is naturally embedded in the corresponding space $\Kc_{\Gamma'}$ for a finer graph $\Gamma' \supset \Gamma$.
-As any graph with $N$ nodes can be embedded in the complete graph $K_N$, it is sufficient to consider complete graphs.
-For any fixed number of nodes, permutation symmetry then holds for the associated polyhedra.
-We found that, with respect to the exchange of nodes, the nonperturbative quantum geometry displays not only states of bosonic statistics, as could be intuitively expected, but also sectors of fermionic statistics, as well as sectors of mixed statistics, depending on the configuration of the spins in the spin-network representation.
-If all links have the same spin $j_0$, the states are bosonic for integer $j_0$, and fermionic for half-integer $j_0$.
-A nonuniform distribution of spins allows for states that are not completely symmetric or completely antisymmetric, if no additional conditions are imposed beyond automorphism-invariance.
-One may expect further restrictions on the allowed statistics to be enforced by the Hamiltonian constraint, which we do not discuss here.
+We found that, with respect to the exchange of nodes in the complete graph $K_N$, the nonperturbative quantum geometry admits not only bosonic states, as could be intuitively expected, but also fermionic states, as well as sectors of mixed statistics, depending on the configuration of the spins in the spin-network representation.
+If all links carry the same spin $j_0$, the states are bosonic for integer $j_0$, and fermionic for half-integer $j_0$.
+A nonuniform distribution of spins allows for states that are neither completely symmetric nor completely antisymmetric, if no additional conditions beyond automorphism invariance are imposed.
+One may expect further restrictions on the allowed statistics to be enforced by the Hamiltonian constraint, which we do not address here.

+We analyzed the consequences of the diffeomorphism constraint on the kinematical Hilbert space $\Kc_\Gamma$ associated with a fixed abstract graph $\Gamma$ in the combinatorial approach, establishing the existence of sectors of bosonic as well as nonbosonic symmetry under node permutations.
+It would be interesting to extend this analysis to the full kinematical Hilbert space $\Kc$, which would require, in particular, considering the interplay between graph refinement and graph automorphisms.